 Your annual gas safety check

-It is a legal requirement to test all gas appliances in our homes annually.
-In order to do this you will be contacted to arrange for one of our Gas Safe registered engineers to visit your home and carry out a gas safety check every year.
+It is a legal requirement to service/inspect all gas appliances in our homes annually.
+In order to do this you will be contacted by us to arrange for one of our Gas Safe registered engineers to visit your home to carry out a gas safety check every year.